 During the last five years Mr. Carty has been Vice-President, General Counsel and Corporate Secretary, E-L Financial Corporation Limited.

 He has served as a director of the Corporation since September 2010.

 E. M. Blake Hutcheson, Toronto, Ontario

-During the last five years, Mr. Hutcheson has been President and Chief Executive Officer of Oxford Properties Group Inc., Partner, Mount Kellett Capital Management LLC and Chairman and President of CB Richard Ellis Limited.
+During the last five years, Mr. Hutcheson has been President and Chief Executive Officer of Oxford Properties Group Inc..